Zwylair/RandomItemBattle/README.md

 `RandomItemBattle` is a mod to help make the game more comfortable, where a random item is given out at a certain interval and players compete in an empty world with only bedrock blocks below the players and a 3x3 bedrock centre.

-`RandomItemBattle` only provides the gameplay part of the game, so an empty map with bedrock blocks must be manually created.
+`RandomItemBattle` only provides the gameplay part of the game, but there is a `/rib create_playground` command for creating playground in your world.
 ## Commands

 All mod's commands are subcommands of `/rib` command.